 Access to materials shall be limited by password or other means to deter unauthorized access beyond students enrolled in the specific course for which the materials are needed.
 Each class will have a different username and password.
 The Library will provide the password to instructors for non-library materials.
 Course faculty should disseminate this information to the students in the class in a non-public manner.
 Library materials are accessed with your university account.

 All media requests for Reserve will be evaluated on a case by case basis.
-Though the Library attempts to purchase distribution rights with media materials, often licensing terms will supersede legal rights and fair use.
+The Library attempts to purchase streaming rights with media materials, but this option is not always available.
+Licensing terms will often supersede legal rights and fair use.
 An item must be required for the class to be considered for conversion to streaming.
 Please contact the Head of Reference & Access Services Librarian with requests.

 Materials requested for Reserve should include a full citation to the original source of publication.